elixir-lang/ex_doc/README.md

   not break but will leave users at the top of the module's documentation.

 Because these docs are static files, when a user gets to a page that is not found, they will see a generic 404 page.
-They will not be redirected to your packages home page.
+They will not be redirected to your package's home page.
 This can potentially be jarring for users.

 With this in mind, it is a good idea to preserve links to your old documentation.
 We do this with the `redirects` configuration.
 This can solve for everything but the function names changing.